Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

 AspectChatwoot (Self-Hosted)Intercom

-Where data livesYour serverIntercom’s cloud (AWS US)
+Where data livesYour serverIntercom’s cloud (US-based servers)

 Data exportFull database accessExport via API

-GDPR controlCompleteVia Intercom’s DPA
+GDPR controlCompleteVia Intercom’s data processing agreement

 Data deletionYou control itRequest through Intercom